A complete guide to the Zendesk Resolution Platform in 2026

 The Knowledge Graph is the foundation for everything.
 It pulls information from your Zendesk Guide articles, community forums, and external sources through connectors for tools like Confluence.

 To help you get this foundation in place, Zendesk has a feature called Knowledge Builder.
 It uses AI to scan your old tickets and suggest draft articles for your help center.
-While getting some drafts generated is a nice start, it doesn’t get you out of doing the manual work.
-Every single article still has to be reviewed, edited, and published by your team.
+This is a great way to jumpstart your content creation, allowing your team to then review and publish high-quality articles.

-Trying to connect all your different knowledge sources can also be a real project.
-It’s a very different way of doing things compared to a tool like eesel AI, which can instantly train on the raw data from your past support tickets, Google Docs, and other sources without making you build out a formal knowledge base first.
+Connecting different knowledge sources is a thorough process.
+It represents a different way of doing things compared to a tool like eesel AI, which is a complementary option that can train on raw data from past support tickets, Google Docs, and other sources.
+Both approaches offer unique advantages depending on your team's preference for structure.

 Actions and integrations